DEFRA/water-abstraction-team/releasing/sign_off.md

 ## Update pre-production Jenkins job

-> If multiple repos are part of the release candidate, wait until all repos have been through the version bump process before updating the Jenkins jobs.
+> If multiple repos are part of the release candidate, wait until all repos have been through the [bump version process](#bump-version) before updating the Jenkins jobs.

 In [Jenkins](https://wal-jenkins.aws-int.defra.cloud/) head to the [Preproduction](https://wal-jenkins.aws-int.defra.cloud/view/Preproduction/) tab and find the appropriate deployment job for the repo we're updating.
 Click _Configure_ and then update the `DEPLOY_BRANCH` param in the _General->Properties Content_ field with the name of the version tag then save it.
 For example: